Shopify/polaris/polaris.shopify.com/content/components/selection-and-input/contextual-save-bar.md

 ## Content guidelines

 Messages in the contextual save bar component should be informative, clear, and concise.
-They should follow the {adjective}+{noun} pattern.
+They should follow the \{adjective}+\{noun} pattern.
 Don’t use full sentences.

 The standard message content is

 - “Unsaved changes” when editing existing content
-- “Unsaved {resource name}” when creating a new object
+- “Unsaved \{resource name}” when creating a new object

 <DoDont>